cloudmesh-ansible/example-project-nist-fingerprint-matching/README.md

 - Spark and HBase will be available to use
 - The example analysis code will be deployed to the `hadoop` user's home directory

-Log into the frontend node and swith to the `hadoop` user.
+Log into the frontend node and switch to the `hadoop` user.
 You can run the analysis by:

 ```